 We are just a few nights removed from “Destination X“, a PPV that was, according to most reports, an overall decent show.
 That being said, it’s only a matter of weeks before TNA goes back to their formula of charging people for overbooked messes full of needless gimmick matches.
 Now, without further Apu, we learn Sting will be facing Mr. Anderson for the world title tonight in a “Midsummer’s Nightmare” match, whatever the hell that it is.

 Once again, because “Wrestling Matters”, we open the show with the Orange Goblins in their full glory (minus Flair, Fatt & Meth Hardly, and Murphy), complete with tuxes.
 Abyss’ looks like he fished it out of the dumpster.
 They’re also accompanied by random tramps.
-We see that there ..click here to read more
+We ..click here to read more

 Austin Aries, Bully Ray, Eric Bischoff, Immortal, Impact Wrestling, Jeff Jarrett, Ken Anderson, Kurt Angle, Madison Rayne, Shannon Moore, sting, Tara, TNA Bound For Glory, TNA Hardcore Justice, TNA Wrestling